Jael Holzman: Departure from congressional journalism

 On May 22, 2024, it was reported that Holzman would be leaving Axios.

-Why I'm leaving congressional journalism

 On June 1, 2024, Holzman published an article through Medium entitled Why I'm leaving congressional journalism.

 In the article, she writes about coming out as a trans woman in 2021 while working at the Capitol, as well as the subsequent experience of being one of the only openly transgender reporters on the Hill.

-Although Holzman states unambiguously that she faced no discrimination while working in Congress, she cites multiple negative incidents involving her colleagues' lack of diligence when reporting on stories relevant to the LGBTQ+ community, which led to her becoming disillusioned with her job.
+Although Holzman states unambiguously that she faced no discrimination while working in Congress, she cites multiple negative incidents where she disagreed with her colleagues' reporting on stories relevant to the LGBTQ+ community, which led to her becoming disillusioned with her job.

-One example followed when requests by Pennsylvania Senate Democrats Bob Casey Jr. and John Fetterman led to the cutting of $1m of federal funds intended for William Way, the largest LGBTQ+ community center in Philadelphia.
-This was due to a false accusation, made by the social media entity Libs of TikTok, that William Way had been "hosting sex parties".
-Holzman writes about the emotional distress caused by the way the story was covered by her professional peers on the Hill, and mentions, firstly, the failure of many to "say whether they asked the [William Way] center if the claims were true" and, secondly, the failure of any to adequately scrutinize the source of the accusation, Libs of TikTok.
-Holzman points out that Libs of TikTok (a social media handle used by far-right influencer Chaya Raichik) has a history of making false claims that demonize trans people.
-Raichik has openly admitted to falsely accusing an innocent trans woman of carrying out the Uvalde school shooting.

-Holzman goes on to compare the current media climate around the coverage of transgender rights to the way climate change was previously covered, describing how equal weight had to be given to climate deniers despite the overwhelming scientific consensus against them.
-She suggests that more news outlets need to assign beat reporters to cover LGBTQ+ issues, preferably hired from within the community itself.

 Heatmap News

 On June 20, 2024, it was reported that Holzman had been hired as a senior reporter for Heatmap News.
 She is the author of their newsletter The Fight, which covers "local conflicts in the energy transition."